Sabicool/Medicine/01 Disciplines/Endocrinology/Conditions/Hyperglycaemia.md

 	- Does the patient need to change insulin regime?
 	- Who is follow up diabetes management
 	- What is his Hba1c
+- Other considerations
+	- If renal function is low, insulin takes longer to act
+	- If type 1 diabetic, always measure ketones
+		- If ketones are high, do a VBG to assess if they are acidotic